tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 MacOSX: [BBEdit](https://www.barebones.com/products/textwrangler/download.html)

-This should have already been done on the computers in the lab.

-These text editors are very handy for viewing and editing code
+These text editors are very handy for viewing and editing code.
+Text editors edit human readable text files, such as ASCII (.txt).
+Most likely, the text editor you've been using is insufficient for this course.
+MS Word is not a text editor; it is a word processor and should not be used.

 ---